Kaloyan-Iliev-pjs/telegram-helpdesk-bot/README.md

 # Telegram Helpdesk Bot

-Simple telegram bot that responds to help requests in a group chat and continues the conversation in private messages.
+Telegram bot that responds to help requests in a group chat and continues the conversation in private messages.

 ## Fetures